Willi Castro Player Props: Twins vs. Mariners

-Willi Castro -- hitting .242 with a double, a triple, two walks and four RBI in his past 10 games -- will be in action for the Minnesota Twins against the Seattle Mariners, with Luis Castillo on the mound, on July 24 at 7:40 PM ET.
+The Minnesota Twins, including Willi Castro (.303 slugging percentage in past 10 games, including zero home run), battle starter George Kirby and the Seattle Mariners at Target Field, Tuesday at 7:40 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the White Sox.
+In his previous game he had a hitless showing (0-for-3) against the Mariners.

 Willi Castro Game Info & Props vs. the Mariners